alxroyer/scenario/doc/src/advanced.logging.rst

 it is easier to maintain (main point for f-strings), and f-strings are around 10% more efficient.

-Still, with f-strings, the resulting string is computed before it is passed to the :py:meth:`scenario.logger.Logger.debug()` method, and possibly discarded after being computed.
+Still, with f-strings, the resulting string is computed before it is passed to the :py:meth:`scenario._logger.Logger.debug()` method, and possibly discarded after being computed.

 That's the reason why, the third option is even more efficient for debug logging: